Imprint of Early Dark Energy in Stochastic Gravitational Wave Background: Framework

 \section{Framework}

-Nambu-Goto string action is an effective model that describes cosmic string network evolution \cite{Auclair:2019wcv}.
+We consider the calculation method from an analytical derivation model, velocity-dependent one scale (VOS) model \cite{Martins:1995tg,Martins:1996jp,Martins:2000cs,Auclair:2019wcv}, with a calibration to simulation result from \cite{Blanco-Pillado:2013qja,Blanco-Pillado:2017oxo}.
 These strings formed at time $t_F$ when temperature cools to symmetry breaking scale of theory.
 Shortly after, the defects behave as a scaling invariant network that includes a few long (super-horizon length) strings and a collection of closed loops chopped from long strings.
-GW loop emission dominates the network energy loss, and loop number density $n_o(t_i,t)$ is characterized by \cite{Vilenkin:2000jqa}
+Loop number density in such a network can be characterized as \cite{Vilenkin:2000jqa}

-where loops form at $t_i$ and subsequently continuously diluted until time $t$, factor $0.1$ represents $90\%$ string energy release to loop kinetic energy and subsequent diluted off, and parameter $\alpha=0.1$ \cite{Blanco-Pillado:2013qja,Blanco-Pillado:2017oxo} characterize initial loop size $\ell(t_i)=\alpha t_i$.
-The appendix reviews the simulation calibration parameter $C_{\hst{eff}}$ \cite{Cui:2017ufi,Cui:2018rwi}, which controls loop production.
-Created loops are shortened by radiating GWs
+where loops form at $t_i$ and subsequently continuously diluted until time $t$, factor $0.1$ represents $90\%$ string energy release to loop kinetic energy and subsequent redshift away without transferring to GWs \cite{Vanchurin:2005pa,Olum:2006ix,Martins:2005es,Ringeval:2005kr,Blanco-Pillado:2011egf,Blanco-Pillado:2013qja,Blanco-Pillado:2017oxo}, and loop length parameter $\alpha=0.1$ \cite{Blanco-Pillado:2013qja,Blanco-Pillado:2017oxo}.
+The $t_i$ dependent function $C_{\rm eff}(t_i)$ varies with the cosmic equation of state and is sensitive to VOS calibration parameters, we leave a review for it in the Appendix.
+After $t_i$, loops start oscillating and emitting energy in the form of GWs with a constant rate